On Feedback Vertex Set: New Measure and New Structures: disjoint-fvs and its kernel

 \section{{\sc disjoint-fvs} and its kernel}

-We start with a precise definition of our problem. \begin{quote} {\sc disjoint-fvs}.\ Given a graph $G = (V, E)$, an FVS $F$ in $G$, and a parameter $k$, either construct an FVS $F'$ of size $k$ in $G$ such that $F' \subseteq V \setminus F$, or report that no such an FVS exists. \end{quote}
+We start with a formal definition of our first problem. \begin{quote} {\sc disjoint-fvs}.\ Given a graph $G = (V, E)$, a FVS $F$ in $G$, and a parameter $k$, either construct a FVS $F'$ of size $k$ in $G$ such that $F' \cap F = \emptyset$, or report that no such a FVS $F'$ exists. \end{quote}

+The {\sc disjoint-fvs} problem was motivated by the iterative compression method \cite{reed-04-odd-cycle-transversals} that has become a standard framework for the development of parameterized algorithms for the {\sc fvs} problem.
+In this method, a critical step is to construct a solution to an instance $(G, F, k)$ of the {\sc disjoint-fvs} problem in which the FVS $F$ satisfies $|F| = k+1$ (see, e.g., \cite{chen-08-ufvs}).
+However, in the following discussion, we consider a slightly more generalized version in which we do not require $|F| = k+1$.

 Let $V_1 = V \setminus F$.
-Since $F$ is an FVS, the subgraph induced by $V_1$ must be a forest.
-Moreover, if the subgraph induced by $F$ is not a forest, then it is impossible to have an FVS $F'$ in $G$ such that $F' \subseteq V \setminus F$.
+Since $F$ is a FVS, the subgraph induced by $V_1$ is a forest.
+Moreover, if the subgraph induced by $F$ is not a forest, then it is impossible to have a FVS $F'$ in $G$ such that $F' \cap F = \emptyset$.
 Therefore, an instance of {\sc disjoint-fvs} can be written as $(G; V_1, V_2; k)$, and consists of a partition $(V_1, V_2)$ of the vertex set of the graph $G$ and a parameter $k$ such that both $V_1$ and $V_2$ induce forests (where $V_2 = F$).
-We will call an FVS entirely contained in $V_1$ a {\it $V_1$-FVS}.
+We will call a FVS entirely contained in $V_1$ a {\it $V_1$-FVS}.
 Thus, the instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs} is looking for a $V_1$-FVS of size $k$ in the graph $G$.